nrwl/nx/docs/react/api-workspace/builders/run-commands.md

 Type: `string`

 Extra arguments.
-You can pass them as follows: ng run project:target --args='--wait=100'.
+You can pass them as follows: nx run project:target --args='--wait=100'.
 You can then use {args.wait} syntax to interpolate them in the workspace config file.
 See example [above](#chaining-commands-interpolating-args-and-setting-the-cwd)

 ### color